rafalgrodzinski/bits-runner-builder/README.md

 ## Overview
 Bits Runner Builder is a compiler for Bits Runner Code (brc) language, which has been designed for the [Bits Runner](https://github.com/rafalgrodzinski/bits-runner) operating system.
 It aims to be an opinionated, low-level language, a sort of improved C while providing a revised syntax and a couple of quality of life improvement.
 It's a simple system programming language, so no class hierarchies, templates, or other unnecessary fluff.

 It has been been built with LLVM so it should be fairly performant.
-Keep in mind that it is still work in progress so not everything is finished and there is still probably plenty of bugs and gremlins hiding around. 🙈
+Keep in mind that it is still work in progress so not everything is finished and there is still probably plenty of bugs and gremlins hiding around 🙈

 ## Main features
 BRC allows for low-level system programming, so one of the main features is a seamless support for embeded assembly, pointers mainipulation, and explicit data handling.
 For this reason data types have explicit byte-sizes, there is no runtime and the memory is manually managed.